Analytical Methods are often authored and published in free-text formats that lack both structural and semantic consistency.

 Both of these approaches introduce the possibility for error as well as interpretation of the method, depending on the subject matter expert or even the Natural Language Processing algorithm’s interpretation.
 This can impact reproducibility as well as introduce unintended errors.

-The key objective of the Methods on Demand project is to simplify the transferring of method information between two parties.
+The key objective of the Methods Hub project is to simplify the transferring of method information between two parties.
 This will involve the creation of a cloud-based database that will allow downloading and sharing of analytical methods in machine-readable formats.
 This will: